dianavile/Code-Notes/JavaScript OOP.md

 developer.sayHello();//Hi there!
 developer['sayHello']();//Hi there!
 ```

-- passing arguments into methods
+- Pass arguments into methods:

 ```
 const developer = {